riongull/notes/virtual_private_server_setup.md

 * https://www.youtube.com/watch?v=DbPDraCYju8
 * https://gist.github.com/learncodeacademy/5850f394342a5bfdbfa4

+The primary intended use case for this guide is for setting up a server to host a (single) [dash masternode](http://www.dashmasternode.com).
+The steps can, however, be used more generally for various purposes, and need only slight modification if you wish to later set up multiple masternodes.

+For the dash masternode use case, the server you are about to set up *is* your masternode, *not* your local Dash-Qt wallet.
+Your local Dash-Qt wallet (set of private and public key pairs) holds the masternode collateral payment, but all of the functions (and required uptime) related to running a masternode is being done on the remote server you are setting up.
+Your dash funds are *not* stored on this server.

 #### Using this guide
 * Basic terminal usage
   * This [basic terminal reference page](https://github.com/riongull/notes/blob/master/terminal_notes.md) may help if you are new to using terminal/shell/bash